polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

    return:x:-/*
 ```

-If you want to control the columns returned, simply add them up as columns into your SQL.

 ## Semantic SQL

 However, there exists an even better method to manipulate data in your database
-We refer to this as _"semantic SQL"_.
+We refer to this method as _"semantic SQL"_.
 This approach completely abstract away the underlaying database vendor,
 and allows you to semantically declare which columns are returned - In addition to
 where conditions, ordering, and paging.
 This method transparently
 generates the correct SQL towards your database adapter, allowing
-you to use the same structure for querying SQL Server as you would use to query MySQL.
+you to use the same structure for querying SQL Server as you would use
+to query MySQL.

 This approach arguably reduces your database type down to a _"configurable property"_
 in your end application, allowing you to use any database type, with the exact same code.